AzizCode92/nabu/nabu/computing/README.md

 are 2 kinds of jobs:
 1) A parameter server job simply holds the parameters of your model and shares them wit the other devices.
-Multiple parameter servers are possible, in this case the parameters will be devide among the servers.
+Multiple parameter servers are possible, in this case the parameters will be devided among the servers.
 A parameter will normally run on CPU.
 2) A worker job reads parameters from the parameter server, does the actual computation and submits gradients back to the parameter server to update the